Shlok-Bhakta/note-summarizer/README.md

 # Usage
 clone the repo (or download zip)

-Make a virtual environment and install the requirements.txt file into it (developed in python 3.9.16 should work in newer versions) also sorry that the requirements.txt file is long, i should not have done this in a conda environment
+Make a virtual environment and install the requirements.txt file into it (developed in python 3.9.16 should work in newer versions) also sorry that the requirements.txt file is long, I should not have done this in a conda environment

 Make sure you have ffmpeg installed

-Make a folder in the directory
+Make a folder in the unzipped folder

 make an environment variable and call it OPENAIKEY and set it to your openAI api key or just replace os.getenv("OPENAIKEY") from openai.api_key = os.getenv("OPENAIKEY") to your key with " on each side